-Oyster joints are a cut of gammon and are one of the old-fashioned names that seem to have been lost amongst the generalisation of our bacon industry today.
-As the popularity of the supermarkets has grown -this joint is not seen on the shelves of supermarkets but instead, it’s usually reformed in their hams.
+Oyster Gammon Joints are a cut of gammon.
+They are one of the old-fashioned names that seem to have been lost amongst the generalisation of our bacon industry today.
+As the popularity of the supermarkets has grown -this joint is not seen on the shelves of supermarkets.
+Instead, it’s usually reformed in their hams.

 We produce a range of oyster gammon joints that only differ by weight and price.
 All our joints are individually trimmed and netted to keep a good shape and packed ready to cook.
 There is no need to soak overnight as they have not been immersed in brine for days on end!

 Oyster gammon joints have a characteristic shape which makes them very easy to carve hot or cold.

 How to carve an Oyster Gammon Joint?